Using i3 for two months: my impressions

 Example: opening a code editor

-2. cd to the desired directory.
+to go in the terminals workspace.- cd to the desired directory.

-3. code . to open VSCode in that directory.
+to open VSCode in that directory.- Hit

-5. Hit Win+3 to go in workspace 3.
+to go in workspace 3.

-Or you can just open VSCode from the dmenu or with an application launcher like Rofi, and move it to the dedicate workspace.
+or with an application launcher like Rofi, and move it to the dedicate workspace.

 Or do something else.
 In any case, according to your workspace policy and preferences, you can do the same thing in many ways, and even hard-assign specific applications to specific workspaces.